Does a president need to uphold the Constitution? Trump says 'I don't know'

 "Look, yeah, it's everything's OK," he said.
 "What we are.
 I said, this is a transition period.
 I think we're going to do fantastically."

-The president continued his criticism of Federal Reserve Chairman Jerome Powell for not lowering interest rates as quickly as Trump would like, but the president notably said he has no plans to remove Powell before the end of his term in 2026.
-Previously, Trump threatened to terminate the chairman — sending shock waves in the markets over worries that the Federal Reserve would lose its independence.
+The president continued his criticism of Federal Reserve Chair Jerome Powell for not lowering interest rates as quickly as Trump would like, but the president notably said he has no plans to remove Powell before the end of his term in 2026.
+Previously, Trump threatened to terminate the chairman — sending shockwaves in the markets over worries that the Federal Reserve would lose its independence.

 Later in the interview, Trump refused to rule out the use of military force on Greenland and said, "it could happen."